RatheN/game-ranks/README.md

 ## Game Ranks

-A Sinatra based application for keeping track of your favorite movies. 🎞
+An app designed to keep track of your favorite games.

 ## About